ArchiDog1998/RotationSolver/README.md

 * No Mercy will turn into Sonic Break while buff is active.
 * Single-target combo and AoE combo on WAR will be replaced by Fell Cleave/Decimate during Inner Release to prevent wasting GCDs.
 * Meikyo will be replaced by Jinpu/Shifu while its buff is up.
+* Shoha will replace Iaijutsu/Tsubame when Meditation gauge is full.
+* Enochian/Fire 4 will be replaced with either Fire 1 and 3 depending on remaining time and firestarter proc.
+* Despair will replace Enochian/Fire 4 when MP is below 2400.
+* Red Mage Verholy/Verflare/Scorch now part of redoublement combo (separate option), based on gauge and procs.

 ## About
 XIVCombo is a plugin to allow for "one-button" combo chains, as well as implementing various other mutually-exclusive button consolidation and quality of life replacements.
 Some examples of the functionality it provides: